E-Graphs as a Persistent Compiler Abstraction: Background

-\paragraph{The Pattern Description Language} MLIR contains a number of meta-dialects, including \mlirdialect{pdl}, which encode definitions of rewrites on MLIR operations.
-Rewrites defined in \mlirdialect{pdl} are composed of two parts, the first a declarative matching pattern, and the second an imperative rewrite procedure~(\autoref{list:pdl}).
-The patterns are defined to be applied destructively, meaning that a matched pattern may replace some of the existing \ac{ir}.
+\paragraph{The Pattern Description Language} Rewrites defined in \mlirdialect{pdl} are composed of two parts~\cite{pdl}, the first a declarative matching pattern, and the second an imperative rewrite procedure, e.g., \code{a \& a} $\rightarrow$ \code{a}~(\autoref{list:pdl}).
+Patterns are defined to be applied destructively, meaning that the matched pattern is usually replaced in the \ac{ir}.
 Static types of operation results and operands can be matched to describe complex type constraints.
-To address cases where multiple patterns match on the same \ac{ir}, patterns declare a \textit{benefit} value, which serves as a guide for the precedence of the rewrites.
+To address cases where multiple patterns match on the same \ac{ir}, patterns declare a \textit{benefit} value, which specifies the precedence of the rewrites.

-\paragraph{Interpreting PDL Rewrites} Typically, \mlirdialect{pdl} rewrite patterns are first lowered into operations from the \mlirdialect{pdl\_interp} dialect (\autoref{list:pdl_interp}), comprising the actions taken by a state machine when executing the rewrite.
-The \mlirdialect{pdl\_interp} dialect consists of lower level, imperative matching operations, making it simpler for an interpreter to match and rewrite.
-The lowering pass from \mlirdialect{pdl} to \mlirdialect{pdl\_interp} also combines multiple patterns into one search routine, reusing information used for different patterns and bailing out as soon as none of the patterns can be matched anymore.
-MLIR implements an interpreter for this lowered format that traverses the routine operation-by-operation, executing corresponding functions to transform the input module.
+\paragraph{Interpreting PDL} Declarative rewrites in the \mlirdialect{pdl} dialect are lowered into an imperative state machine expressed using \mlirdialect{pdl\_interp} operations~(\autoref{list:pdl}).
+This lowering can combine multiple patterns into one search routine, reusing information from different patterns and exiting as soon as none of the patterns can be matched anymore.
+Operations in the \mlirdialect{pdl\_interp} dialect encode either atomic matching steps, such as checking an operation name, or primitive control flow, such as checking for the next step in the matching procedure, with each operation corresponding to an interpreter instruction.
+Finally, MLIR converts this \ac{ir} into a bytecode format for efficient interpretation.